band/bashlibs/SimpleVersion.md

 component whose name was \"...\", yes, \"dot, dot, dot\".
 In all known versions of Unix, the current directory may be referenced as *dot*, the parent directory as *dot dot*, So why not a child directory, and in this case, explicitly named \"...\", *dot, dot, dot*.
-So, what\'s in the child directory?
+So, what is in the child directory?
 How about successive versions of a file.
-The nfile system calls: *open, read, write, ...* have options to address the versioning system.
+The (Plan 9?) file system calls: *open, read, write, ...* have options to address the versioning system.
 I forget exactly how it goes, but the defaults all behave consistently, and *write* creates the latest version.